cterdam/dotfiles/README.md

 - Select all files, and press `Command + Option + I`.
 Select MacVim in the "Open with" menu, and click on "Change All...".

-### 7. Profile

-- Files related to personal information are stored in another private repo [`cterdam/profile`](https://github.com/cterdam/profile), incorporated as a submodule in the `utility` directory.

-- Drag the `utility` folder to the macOS Dock.

 ## Installing on a Linux remote

-### Remote access

 - To use an SSH key to connect to remote: